UPDATE January 10, 2020

-With a mix of sophisticated culture, casual outdoor atmosphere, and some of the best beaches in the world, a holiday to Australia in 2014 should include a visit to Sydney, the largest and oldest city in the country.
+A mix of sophisticated culture, casual outdoor atmosphere, and some of the best beaches in the world, a holiday to Australia should include a visit to Sydney, the largest and oldest city in the country.
 Like most large port cities, Sydney is a mix of old and new, metropolitan and multicultural.
 You can enjoy a lazy day on the beach soaking up some UVA rays, surfing or, glam it up for a night at the opera house

-The weather is generally temperate, so think mainly warm weather clothing and gear, but the winter can be quite cold, and rain is common throughout the year.
+The weather is generally temperate, so think warm weather clothing and gear, but the winter can be quite cold, and rain is common throughout the year.

 Layering is the key whatever time of year you chose to go.
-For both men and women I think a Smart Wool T-shirt and tank top would be ideal as a base layer in winter, under a light sweater and jacket.
+For both men and women, I think a Smart Wool T-shirt and tank top would be ideal as a base layer in winter under a light sweater and jacket.